KirstyPringle/AirQualityStripes/README.md

    - Reads NetCDF files for model and satellite data.
    - Loads city metadata into a dictionary.

-2) Process Each City:
+2) Process Each City in a Loop:

-  - For each city:
-  -- Interpolates model data (CMIP) to the city's latitude and longitude using linear interpolation.
+   - Interpolates model data (CMIP) to the city's latitude and longitude using linear interpolation.
-  -- Selects the nearest satellite data (VAND) for the city's location.
+   - Selects the nearest satellite data (VAND) for the city's location.
-  -- Averages model and satellite data over a specified time period (e.g., 2000–2002).
+   - Averages model and satellite data over a specified time period (e.g., 2000–2002).

   Calculates the ratio of satellite to model data and classifies uncertainty as:
    - Low Uncertainty (ratio < 2)